Loading...

 The exhibition explores Vietnam-born Chinese-Canadian painter Rosalie Lam’s latest series of work.
 Drawing from childhood memories and created over the past decade, the exhibition includes paintings, sketches, and family photos from pre-war Saigon (now Ho Chi Minh City).
 The exhibition will be on view from March 17-May 15, 2022.
 Lam’s works are accompanied by essays by her son, Canadian writer and medical doctor Vincent Lam, and exhibition curator Erin Storus.

-Rosalie Lam was born in Vietnam’s ethnically Chinese city of Cholon, now part of Ho Chi Minh City.
+ROSALIE LAM was born in Vietnam’s ethnically Chinese city of Cholon, now part of Ho Chi Minh City.
 There, she received eight years of training in classical French painting before moving to Montreal to escape the violence of the Vietnam War.
 She studied at McGill University, and her subsequent training has included studies at the Chinese Central Academy of Fine Arts in Beijing.

 Lam uses oil painting to express her memories of her life in Cholon, intricately weaving together fragments of family, food, city life, spirituality, and war.